Board of Trustees

 Our mission is to guide children and youth in a supportive and affirming educational environment in keeping with Unitarian Universalist principles, exposing them to many beliefs and cultures, and encouraging them to discern what is ethical and just in life.
-The Citizen of the World Committee members plan design and evaluate curricula and events for the children’s program.
+The World Explorers Committee members plan, design and evaluate curricula and events for the children’s program.

 South Church Preservation Fund (SCPF) Affiliate Organization

 The SCPF is a separate 501(c)(3) organization for fundraising to support restoration and preservation of the historic Meeting House building and grounds.
 The board of SCPF is comprised of several representatives from the Nantucket UU congregation, plus others from the island.
 Learn more about the SCPF on their website.